loadsys/CakePHP-Serializers/Docs/EXCEPTIONS_README.md

 to not set any data for that property when serializing the Model.
 This Exception is caught and will not stop the request from completing.

-This Exception does not currently extend the `StandardJsonApiExceptions` class, it extends PHP's base Exception Class.
+This Exception does not currently extend the `BaseSerializerException` class, it extends PHP's base Exception Class.

 ## DeserializerIgnoreException